canonical/ubuntu-cloud-docs/docs/oracle/oracle-how-to/deploy-ubuntu-oke-nodes-using-terraform.rst

     No resources found

-OKE offers two different node types to add to the cluster, `Managed <managed-nodes-docs_>`_ and `Self-Managed <self-managed-nodes-docs_>`_.
-From an Ubuntu OKE node perspective, the differences are regarding the ``user-data`` that is provided to the nodes through ``cloud-init`` and how the nodes are provisioned -- node pools for Managed and instances for Self-Managed.
+OKE offers two different node types to add to the cluster, `managed <managed-nodes-docs_>`_ and `self-managed <self-managed-nodes-docs_>`_.
+From an Ubuntu OKE node perspective, the differences are regarding the ``user-data`` that is provided to the nodes through ``cloud-init`` and how the nodes are provisioned -- node pools for managed and instances for self-managed.

 These differences are illustrated in the two ``.yaml`` files present in the ``user-data`` folder of the Terraform example.

-The Managed nodes ``user-data`` is quite simple:
+The managed nodes ``user-data`` is quite simple:

 .. code:: yaml